Operation Gearbox: 6–14 July

 On 12 July a supply trip from 210 Squadron was to deliver the missing Colt ammunition belts to Barentsburg, before conducting a reconnaissance of the Barents Sea to search for survivors of Convoy PQ 17, which has lost 24 ships.
 On departing Barentsburg, the Catalina was to fly 100 nmi east of Sørkapp (South Cape) to Hopen (Hope Island) and then east along the Polar ice as far as possible and then turn south to north Russia.
-After resting, the crew was to fly back to the Polar ice where they had left off and then fly east again to 78° north, half way between Novaya Zemlya and Franz Joseph Land, thence to return to Russia via Cape Nassau.
+After resting, the crew was to fly back to the Polar ice where they had left off and then fly east again to 78° north, halfway between Novaya Zemlya and Franz Joseph Land, thence to return to Russia via Cape Nassau.
 Catalina N-November (Flt/Lt G. G. Potier) departed Sullom Voe at 1:59 p.m. on 13 July and reached Barentsburg at 12:25 a.m. on 14 July, only to be hit by machine-gun fire in the tail and wing by mistake.
 The Catalina landed for ten minutes to off-load supplies and then flew on to Hopen at 200 ft under the cloud.